storyfeet/hammer-rules/rules.md

 ### Scenario Building

 The scenario cards exist to find a reason that a group of radically different characters could be together.

-Draw the top two Scenario Cards:
+First : Draw the top two Scenario Cards.

 Players now **Bid for GM**.
 The new GM chooses one of the two drawn  Scenario Cards.
 Answers all questions on the card, and describes the scenario in detail.
 They then ask each other player who they are and why they are here.

 The GM then draws the top three Event cards and places them face up on the table.

+The GM then asks the other players what their characters would like to do.
+They may also describe their own players actions.

 After this begin normal play.

-Finally the play

 Normal Play
 -----------